sunrutcon/SevenSegmentClock/README.md

 sev_seg
 =======

-simulation of 7 segment display in command prompt
+Simulation of 7 segment display clock in command prompt.